zhouanbo/pipelinedog/README.md

 **inputlists**: An array containing *Inputlists*, which is later selected by *LEASH* expressions.

 **options**: An array of strings that correspond to each of the static input that is normally used in the pipeline step.
-The places that the dynamic inputs (input, output or label) come in should each be indicated by %INPUT%, %OUTPUT% and %LABEL%.
+The places that the dynamic inputs (input, output or label) come in should each be indicated by {INPUT}, {OUTPUT} and {LABEL}.

 **input_option**: A string containing a *LEASH* expression that return the dynamic input option of the pipeline step.
 The %INPUT% placeholder in the option key will be replaced by the return of the *LEASH* expression.

-**output_option**: A string containing a *LEASH* expression whose return will replace the %OUTPUT% placeholder in the option key.
+**output_option**: A string containing a *LEASH* expression whose return will replace the {OUTPUT} placeholder in the option key.
 When the expression has 'l' as the arrangement method, the return should be the same length as the expression return in *input_option*.
 Sometimes the *output_option* can be a static input (eg: a pipeline step that needs a output folder and the folder needs be somewhere else than the default "project_folder/pipeline_step_name/" path), in which case a string can be used instead of an expression.

 **label_option**: A string containing a *LEASH* expression that could be used to replace %LABEL% placeholder in the option.